cr-pl/laravel-docker-installer/README.md

 ### Info

-The docker compose stack defines following services:
+Docker compose stack defines following services:
 - webserver (nginx);
 - app (php:8.1-fpm-buster + composer + nodejs ).
 This is the place where it will be installed Laravel framework;
 - db ( mysql:8);